plantonhq/planton.ai/content/copywriting/2025-12-19-landing-page-revamp-devops-in-a-box-positioning/draft-3.md

 ---

-**Ready for Implementation**
+**Ready for Review**

-This copy is production-ready.
-Review, provide feedback, and implement section by section.
-Prioritize Hero, Problem/Solution, and Service Hub (currently missing entirely).
+This is Draft 2 incorporating all customer corrections and positioning updates.
+Review, provide feedback, and iterate as needed before final implementation.